seenthis/firefox-seenthis-search/README.md

 Usage
 -----------------------

-After installation, click on "seenthis search" button or use CTRL + SHIFT + S shortcut.
+After installation, click on "seenthis search" button or use Alt + S shortcut.

 Make sure you are logged in on seenthis.net and hit the sync link to perform synchronization.